Flowtask-ai/pdd-cursor-template/USAGE_GUIDE.md

 **Solution**:
 1. Verify that `.cursor/rules/00-project-global.mdc` is well configured
-2. Use more specific prompts: "Follow EXACTLY the rules in GLOBAL_RULES.md"
+2. Use more specific prompts: "Follow EXACTLY the rules in .cursor/rules/core-rules/"
-3. Reference specific examples: "Use the pattern from examples/api/fastapi_basic/"
+3. Reference specific examples: "Use the pattern from .cursor/rules/code-examples/01-backend.mdc"

 ### Problem: Tests fail after implementation

 **Solution**:
 1. Make sure the PRP includes validation commands
 2. Use: "Execute the PRP and automatically fix any test errors"
-3. Verify that examples in `examples/` are correct
+3. Verify that code patterns in `.cursor/rules/code-examples/` are correct

 ### Problem: Code doesn't follow project style

 **Solution**:
-1. Add formatting rules in `GLOBAL_RULES.md`
+1. Add formatting rules in `.cursor/rules/core-rules/`
-2. Include style examples in `examples/`
+2. Include style examples in `.cursor/rules/code-examples/`
 3. Use: "Make sure to follow the code style defined in the rules"

 ### Problem: AI doesn't understand context

 **Solution**:
-1. Be more specific in `FEATURE_REQUEST.md`
+1. Be more specific in your PRD file
-2. Add more examples in `examples/`
+2. Add more PRD examples in `PDD/PRDs/examples/`
 3. Use more detailed prompts with specific context

 ---